The Shasta Pacific RR is an

 has been built below track level on the northern wall.

-– great for running in a loco, also.
-This section will soon be
+– great for running in a loco.
+This section has now (2023) been

-converted to DCC as access to new eastern staging.
-(Below main yard).
+converted to DCC as access to new 5 track eastern staging below main yard.

 A narrow gauge section

 (HOn3) depicting Southern Pacific 3 foot gauge operations in Death

 Valley was started but has been abandoned due to limited availability